anmol-pal/cka/basic-concepts/ETCD.md

 - roles
 - bindings

--- Anything we get from kubectl is via etcd
  Any change in k8s is considered to be complete when the etcd server is updated

 -- If we deploy cluster from scratch , we need to install and configure etcd in master node ourselves by setting ```--advertise-client-urls``` option